javierp2013/254DiscordBot/README.md

 Reminders
 	- Time delayed bot messages to remind users of tasks.
 Help command
-	- Help menu to show users how to use the bot
+	- Help menu to show users how to use the bot.
 Roles
-	- Uses discords emoji reaction to assign roles to users automatically
+	- Uses discords emoji reaction to assign roles to users automatically.